hwspen7/Southern-Grid-Power-Load-Forecasting/README.md

-# Southern Grid Power Load Forecasting
+# Southern Grid Power Load Forecasting (XGBoost)

-This project focus on short-term power load forecasting based on historical electricity load data from the southern power grid.
-The main goal is to predict the electricity load for the next hour by using machine methods, especially the XGBoost model.
+This project focuses on short-term power load forecasting based on historical electricity load data collected from the southern power grid.
+It aims to predict the electricity load for the next hour using machine learning techniques, with XGBoost serving as the main forecasting model.

+## Project Structure

+## Feature Engineering

+## Model

+## Prediction Workflow

+## Evaluation

+## Visualization

+## How to Run